 The UK Department for International Development (DFID) is inviting applications for the Commonwealth Shared Scholarships for candidates from least developed and lower-middle-income Commonwealth countries, for full-time Master’s study on selected courses.

 Commonwealth Shared Scholarships are intended for students from developing countries who would not otherwise be able to afford to undertake Master’s level study in the UK, to gain skills and knowledge which will allow them to contribute to the development of their home countries.

 Funded by the UK Department for International Development (DFID), Commonwealth Shared Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.

 The Commonwealth Shared Scholarship is fully-funded to eligible countries.

 To apply for a Commonwealth Shared Scholarship, candidates must:

-- Not have undertaken studies lasting one year or more in a developed country
+- Not have studied or worked for one (academic) year or more in a high-income country

 How to apply

 - You can apply to study one of the taught Master’s courses offered in the Commonwealth Shared Scholarship scheme.